 Accents also are used in Spanish to distinguish demonstrative pronouns, which are usually accented, from demonstrative adjectives, which are not.
-Note: The use of accents on demonstrative pronouns is not strictly necessary, according to some key authorities, unless necessary to prevent ambiguity.
-However, such use of accents is traditional, quite common and expected in some publications.
+Note: The use of accents on demonstrative pronouns is not strictly necessary.
+However, such use of accents is traditional and common.

 Talk about demonstrative parts of speech might sound like a mouthful, so it's probably best to remember that in English we're simply talking about the words this, that, these and those.